dyrector-io/dyrectorio/README.md

 ## Development

-1. Read the CLI documentation first(see the end of this section)
+1. Read the CLI documentation first (See the end of this section)
 2. Decide which part of the project you want to work on, in this case it is crux, crux-ui or both
-3. Modify the CLI's settings file if you need it.
+3. Modify the CLI's settings file if necessary
 4. Execute the correct CLI command using the appropriate flags to turn off crux or crux-ui services
 5. Start crux or crux-ui with the appropriate `npm` command, usually `npm run start`
-6. After you navigated to `localhost:8000` (this is the default traefik port) you will see a Login screen
+6. After you navigated to `localhost:8000` (this is the default Traefik port) you will see a Login screen
 7. Register an account with whatever e-mail address you see fit (doesn't have to be valid one)
 8. Navigate to `localhost:4436` where you will find your mail as all outgoing e-mails will land here
 9. Open your e-mail message and using the link inside you can activate your account